m3rcer/m3rcer.github.io/permalinks/PhishOPS/localsmtp.md

 And STAGE 2 is complete.

 Let's check our spam score:

   ![Image](https://raw.githubusercontent.com/m3rcer/m3rcer.github.io/master/permalinks/PhishOPS/images/postfix_install_38.png)

-This can be improved further following stage 3.

 **TroubleShooting tips:**

-- If you get a Relay access denied error it's most likely that our VPS hosting provider dosen't allow relay over these ports.
+- If you get a **Relay access denied** error it's most likely that our VPS hosting provider dosen't allow relay over these ports.
 [To find a Hosting provider that supports all such needs check out my writeup on it](https://me4cer98.github.io/Hosting-providers-for-SMTP-builds/)
 -  If you use the Cloudflare DNS service, you should not enable the CDN (proxy) feature when creating DNS an A record and an AAAA record for the hostname of your mail server as Cloudflare dosen't support SMTP or IMAP proxy.